 In our research we not only tested the platforms ourselves and analyzed their features, prices, and more – we got other, everyday people to test them out too.
 By listening to their feedback, we’re able to give you an insider view of each blogging platform.

-When it comes to finding the best blogging platform, there’s no one-size-fits-all solution.
+When it comes to finding the right blogging platform, there’s no one-size-fits-all solution.
 Some people have experience coding.
 Others want to make money from their blog.

 Whatever your blogging dreams, we’ll point your pen in the right direction.
 We run through each of the best blogging platforms’ pros and cons, how much they cost and how they help you find readers.